rpc21/cellular_automata_simulator/DESIGN.md

 # Major Design Choices
 **1. Simulation and Cell Hierarchy**

-   * Pro: It's relatively easy to add a new level, and any page that only displays text, such as a splash page or an "evaluation" page (lose vs win) is quite quick to instantiate.
+   * Pro: It's relatively easy to add a new simulation as we don't have to change any existing code, we just have to add new code.
+The cell hierarchy allows us flexibility in the way cells behave
-   * Con: There is a strict format for the files that specify the state and layout of GamePieces, as files are read in a particular manner dictated by (for example) a LevelPage.
-Though this has not caused any immediate issues, it may present future ones for unique configurations.
+   * Con: Cells that act in a deviant manner from the other cells have to be downcast to access their methods

 **2. GUIPolygon Hierarchy**